-NPDES-PERMIT TERMINATION: Upon completion construction, the Project shall ensure that all disturbed areas are stabilized and all construction waste, equipment, and unnecessary temporary BMPs are removed from the site.
+NPDES-PERMIT TERMINATION: Upon completion of construction, the Project shall ensure that all disturbed areas are stabilized and all construction waste, equipment, and unnecessary temporary BMPs are removed from the site.
 In addition, the Project shall file a Notice of Termination (NOT) with the Lahontan Regional Water Board as required by the NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities.

+COMPLETED

+COMPLIED BY

+IRREVOCABLE

+OFFERS

+OF

+DEDICATION.

+The

+Developer

-IRREVOCABLE OFFERS OF DEDICATION.
-The Developer shall submit an Offer of Dedication to the City's Engineering Department for review and approval.
+NOT IN COMPLIANCE shall submit an Offer of Dedication to the City's Engineering Department for review and approval.
 At time of submittal the developer shall complete the City's application for document review and pay all applicable fees.
 (E)